Christmastide

-Christmastide, also known as Christide, is a season of the liturgical year in most Christian churches.
+Christmastide, also known as the Christmas season, Christmastime, and Christide, is a season of the liturgical year in most Christian churches.

 For the Catholic Church, Lutheran Church, Anglican Church, Methodist Church and some Orthodox Churches, Christmastide begins on 24 December at sunset or Vespers, which is liturgicus the beginning of Christmas Day.
 Most of 24 December is thus not part of Christmastide, but of Advent, the season in the Church Year that precedes Christmastide.
 In many liturgical calendars Christmastide is followed by the closely related season of Epiphanytide that commences at sunset on 5 January—a date known as Twelfth Night.

 In many Christian denominations, Christmastide is identical to Twelvetide (Twelve Days of Christmastide).
 There are several celebrations within Christmastide, including Christmas Day (25 December), Saint Stephen's Day (26 December), Childermas (28 December), New Year's Eve (31 December), the Feast of the Circumcision of Christ or the Solemnity of Mary, Mother of God (1 January), and the Feast of the Holy Family (date varies).
 The Twelve Days of Christmas terminate with Epiphany Eve or Twelfth Night (the evening of 5 January).

 Customs of the Christmas season include carol singing, gift giving, attending Nativity plays, church services, and eating special food, such as Christmas cake.
 Traditional examples of Christmas greetings include the Western Christian phrase "Merry Christmas and a Happy New Year!" and the Eastern Christian greeting "Christ is born!", to which others respond, "Glorify Him!"